 London’s Best Luxury Gyms

 The term ‘gym’ doesn’t quite cut the mustard when it comes to KX.
-Pronounced ‘kicks’, this plush members club houses a gym, fitness studios, spa, clubroom, restaurant and juice bar, plus clinics offering physiotherapy and aesthetic medicine.
-All members have access to a detailed health analysis, measuring everything from body composition tests to DNA analysis.
-Forget communal water fountains: here members help themselves to free bottles of mineral water (you even get a choice of chilled or room temperature).
-The changing rooms, meanwhile, are better stocked than most people’s own bathrooms, with dressing gowns, slippers, make up remover, dry shampoo, perfume, hair straighteners and curlers all provided.
-You could easily spend a whole day at KX – and if you’re shelling out £595 a month on membership, why wouldn’t you?
+Pronounced ‘kicks’, this plush members club houses a gym, fitness studios, a spa, clubroom, restaurant and juice bar, plus clinics offering physiotherapy and aesthetic medicine.
+The changing rooms are better stocked than most people’s own bathrooms, with dressing gowns, slippers, make up remover, dry shampoo, perfume, hair straighteners and curlers all provided.
+You could easily spend a whole day at KX – and if you’re shelling out £595 a month on membership, why wouldn’t you? kxlife.co.uk

 Who goes?
-Pippa Middleton worked out here before her wedding, Gwenyth Paltrow is a fan and and rumour has it Kylie Minogue is a regular
+Pippa Middleton worked out here before her wedding, Gwyneth Paltrow is a fan and and rumour has it Kylie Minogue is a regular.

-The likes of Prince Harry and David Beckham are reportedly among the clientele of Third Space, a London health club chain with sites across the City, Tower Bridge, Soho, Canary Wharf and Marylebone.
+The likes of Prince Harry and David Beckham are reportedly among the clientele of Third Space, a London health club chain with sites across the City, Tower Bridge, Soho, Canary Wharf, Marylebone and Islington.
 Third Space gyms edge into members club territory: as the name suggests, they’re designed to be the third place you’ll choose to spend your time in, after home and work.
 Their Soho spot is arguably the most luxurious, with facilities including a skylit climbing wall, boxing ring, and hypoxic chamber designed to help those preparing to compete at high altitude.
-Meanwhile their City location will make you healthier just by stepping inside thanks to the use of quartz lamps, which destroy 99.9 per cent of biological contaminants, ensuring impeccably clean air.
-Their newest innovation, soon to launch at the Canary Wharf club, is The Yard: London’s largest functional training space spanning 7,250 square feet.
+Their City location, meanwhile, will make you healthier just by stepping inside thanks to the use of quartz lamps, which destroy 99.9 per cent of biological contaminants, ensuring impeccably clean air.
+Last year they launched The Yard at their Canary Wharf branch: London’s largest functional training space spanning 7,250 square feet.
 Here you’ll find everything from a handstand wall to sled tracks to on-screen heart rate monitors, as well as a fully-equipped central rig boasting multi-functional bars, ropes, rings and a climbing pegboard – ideal for gymnasts.
-As expected, all gyms feature swish and spacious changing rooms, complete with pristine showers stocked with Cowshed products.
+The new Islington branch, meanwhile, has a dedicated area for families called Little Space, featuring a family pool, a dance studio, a climbing wall and a registered creche for infants aged 0-5 years.
+As expected, all gyms feature swish and spacious changing rooms, complete with pristine showers stocked with Cowshed products. thirdspace.london

 Who goes?
 Rumour has it membership is retracted if you spill the beans on celebrity clients…